gsipe-workshop/gsipe-workshop.github.io/_pages/call-papers.md

 Authors interested in presenting will submit a short title, an abstract (up to 250 words), dates for availability, and fill out a form answering the following questions:

-- Do you identify as a member of a historically excluded demographic group in political science?
+- Do you identify as a member of a historically excluded demographic group in political science, including gender, race, and ethnicity?

 - Have you had the opportunity to present your project at a workshop/seminar at your institution in the past year?